 Initially, you’ve most likely seen warnings on unsafe websites yourself.
 Examples may include:

-This push is what Google dubs “safe browsing,” and it’s far from new.
+This push is what Google dubs “safe browsing,” but it’s far from new.
 What makes it even more substantive is that while Google dominates the search engine market, Chrome dominates the browser market.

-Why this matters in terms of SEO is simple enough; all such traffic is either explicitly or indirectly blocked.
+This matters in terms of SEO because all such traffic is explicitly or indirectly blocked.
 In turn, less traffic and fewer engagement signals directly lower an attacked or insecure page’s SEO score.

 #2 Attacks and breaches lower user trust

-What’s more, most users won’t try to bypass these warnings – so traffic and user engagement losses are a given.
-The reason for that is a loss of user trust, which warrants a segment in itself.
+Most users won’t try to bypass these warnings, so traffic and user engagement losses are a given.
+The reason is a loss of user trust, which warrants a segment.

-Put simply, a loss of user trust is the bane of SEO, as it affects those same metrics over time.
-This is the second way in which cybersecurity affects your SEO ranking; a perceived lack of safety reduces traffic.
+A loss of user trust is the bane of SEO, as it affects those same metrics over time.
+This is the second-way cybersecurity affects your SEO ranking; a perceived lack of safety reduces traffic.
 This hurts both your business, through revenue loss and lessened brand trust, and your SEO through fewer quality signals.

 If you’ve performed a website audit before, you likely know well how deeply this can impact performance.
-Cyberattacks can sabotage your branding efforts, creating negative connotations which can persist long into the future.
+Cyberattacks can sabotage your branding efforts, creating negative connotations that persist long into the future.

 #3 Content changes introduce block listing and penalty risks